Running a Charitable Company

 If the company is intending to wind up then it must include a statement that it is being wound up on every invoice, order for goods, business letter or order form whether on hard copy, electronically or any other form, and on all of its websites.

 Company accounts must be kept in accordance with company and charity legislation and must be prepared on the accruals basis.
 They will include a balance sheet and profit and loss account for each financial year of the company, giving a true and fair view of the company’s affairs, profits and losses.
+Please note that registered charities are not eligible to file company micro accounts, regardless of their income.

 Charitable companies which are not yet registered with the Charity Commission or who's financial year falls before the 1 January 2016 are still subject to the interim reporting requirements and may follow the old company rules for the audit and partial audit of accounts contained in the company regulations.
 However the Charity Commission is strongly recommending that as a matter of good practice all charitable organisations should apply the full accounting and reporting regulations to the preparation of their accounts and reports.